vanessagabler/pkp-docs/dev/documentation/en/utilities-validation.md

 );
 ```

-The `requirePrimaryLocale` helper method will validate props that should be required in the primary locale, but not required in other locales.
+The `requirePrimaryLocale` helper method will validate props that should be required in the primary locale but not required in other locales.

 ```php